guolaiguoqu/Fourier-transform-in-QM/README.md

 # Fourier-transform-in-QM
 At the start of my second year learning quantum mechanics, I was puzzled by the different appearances of definitions of position and momentum operators in "The Physics of Quantum Mechanics" by professor Binney and professor Skinner.
 After a circumference with professor Burnett, who introduced another interpretation, I am developing an interpretation using Fourier transform, which may coincide with the stardard interpretation.
 I have not checked the currently accepted interpretation systematically yet
+In addition, some of my lecturenotes seem to contain mistakes about the normalisation when applying Fourier transforms to change the representation of wavefunctions, which motivated me to start writing down some of my thoughts